What Causes Back Pain?

 Back pain causes disability throughout the world.
 Surgery is rarely needed to fix back pain.
 There is often a home treatment that you can do to improve your pain.

 Back pain will often be felt in the form of backaches or pain radiating down the leg.
 This can sometimes be a shooting or stabbing pain.
-The quick answer is there are many different factors can cause back pain.
+The quick answer is many different factors can cause back pain.

 Back Pain Causes